the Baltics, fairytale old town, family friendly, couch surfing, Eastern Europe

 We like it so much here we decide to stay for three nights.
 English is widely spoken, the service is excellent, the people seem nice and friendly and there is a fairy tale old town.

-We enjoyed our delicious morning coffee in a pretty cafe in the old town, tablecloths, fresh flowers on the table, nice ambiance, all this for three euros twenty - it would have been double in Finland in a Tim Horton's like atmosphere (nicer places would charge more!!)
+We enjoyed our delicious morning coffee in a pretty cafe in the old town, tablecloths, fresh flowers, nice ambiance, all this for three euros twenty - it would have been double in Finland in a Tim Horton's like atmosphere (nicer places would charge more!!)

 We had lunch at a restaurant with candles on the table, the waiter poured out our tonic water like he was pouring wine, we had seafood pasta, the restaurant had wifi, and the total bill was sixteen euros.